 Sports medicine plays an important role in physical education, as it focuses on preventing and treating sports-related injuries and improving overall physical performance.
 Here are some reasons why sports medicine is important in physical education:

 - Early Diagnosis and Treatment: Sports medicine professionals can quickly diagnose and treat injuries, which can prevent them from becoming more serious or chronic.
-This can help students get back to their physical education activities more quickly.
+It can help students get back to their physical education activities more quickly.

 - Rehabilitation: If a student does suffer an injury, sports medicine professionals can provide rehabilitation services to help them recover and return to physical activity.